-- Developing and implementing a system for pumping allocations, tracking, and management - Developing and implementing a funding mechanism - Evaluation and implementing water supply projects
+- Developing and implementing a system for pumping allocations, tracking, and management - Developing and implementing a funding mechanism - Evaluating and implementing water supply projects

-The estimated initial cost of these activities is on the order \$200,000 to \$500,000 per year, plus costs associated with evaluating and implementing either of the two potential water supply projects.
-Depending on feasibility, the annual costs of the rainfall enhancement project would be on the order of \$150,000 per year.
-The stormwater water capture project cost could be on the order of \$3 to \$4 million per year to amortize the capital cost of the project and to provide funds for annual operations and maintenance.
+The estimated initial cost of these activities range from \$200,000 to \$500,000 per year, plus costs associated with evaluating and implementing either of the two potential water supply projects.
+Depending on feasibility, annual costs of the rainfall enhancement project would be on the order of \$150,000 per year.
+The stormwater water capture project cost is estimated to cost from \$3 to \$4 million per year to amortize project capital costs and to provide funds for annual operations and maintenance.

 The CBGSA Board of Directors will evaluate options for securing the needed funding.
-Similar to the funding options for the GSA-wide activities, options for funding include fees based on groundwater pumping, acreage, or combinations of these, and pursuit of any available grant funds.
-The CBGSA Board of Directors will evaluate options for securing the needed funding.
+Similar to the funding options for the CBGSA basin-wide activities, options for funding management area costs include fees based on groundwater pumping, acreage, or combinations of these, and pursuit of any available grant funds.

 Funding for new community wells or well improvements is the responsibility of the three Basin communities.
-There are potential opportunities for grant funds, depending on timing and state and federal grant funding availability.
+There are potential opportunities for securing grant funds, depending on timing and State and federal grant funding availability.